Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Our Approach

+One-shot set-cover planning evaluates coverage on a target surface; hence it requires an explicit geometric proxy of the current plant surface.
+We transfer the previous-session reconstruction to the current session via non-rigid registration and a conservative inflation step, yielding an actionable geometric approximation for visibility reasoning and set-cover-based view selection.

-The detailed pipeline of our view planning module with temporal priors is shown in Fig.~\ref{fig_view_planning}.
-This stage involves two key optimization problems: (i) Non-rigid registration to align the previous cycle’s reconstruction with the current partial observation, accounting for plant deformation; and (ii) Set-covering optimization to determine the minimal set of views needed to cover the inflated geometry approximation.
+An overview of the proposed pipeline is shown in Fig.~\ref{fig_view_planning} and consists of three core steps: (1) \emph{non-rigid registration} to align the previous-session reconstruction with the current-session coarse reconstruction under plant deformation; (2) \emph{conservative inflation} to obtain a robust planning geometry that accounts for inter-session changes and residual registration errors; and (3) \emph{set-cover-based view selection} to choose a minimal set of views that covers the inflated geometry approximation.